eerojala/OSRS-Herb-Farming-Profit-Calculator/README.md

 # OSRS-Herb-Farming-Profit-Calculator
 A web app for calculating profit of harming herbs in Old School RuneScape by using prices from the OSRS Grand Exchange API

-App is running at https://cryptic-wildwood-58483.herokuapp.com/
+NOTE: App not currently running online due to Heroku not offering a completely free plan anymore.

 Front end repository at https://github.com/eerojala/OSRS-Herb-Farming-Profit-Calculator-Frontend